lonelyicer/VRCFTPicoModule/README.md

 Download the CI build from [here](https://github.com/lonelyicer/VRCFTPicoModule/actions/workflows/ci.yml).

 ### 2.Run one step setup script (optional)
-Right Click the `SetupPICOConnect.ps1`, and select `Run witch Powershell`.
+Right Click the `SetupPICOConnect.ps1`, and select `Run with Powershell`.

 > [!NOTE]
 > You may need change the execution policy in PowerShell